Landscape architect: Canada

 The Canadian Society of Landscape Architects (CSLA) is the country's professional association of landscape architects.
 Some notable Canadian landscape architects include Cornelia Oberlander, Claude Cormier, Peter Jacobs, Janet Rosenberg, Marc Ryan, and Michael Hough.

+Ireland

+The Irish Landscape Institute (ILI), Irish: Institiúid Tírdhreacha na hÉireann, is the professional body for landscape architects and related disciplines in Ireland.
+Established in 1992.
+It represents over 300 members across public and private sectors.
+It is affiliated with international organisations including the European Foundation for Landscape Architecture and the International Federation of Landscape Architects.
+Notable Landscape Architects are Mary Reynolds (landscape designer) and Robert Carson.

+New Zealand

+The New Zealand Institute of Landscape Architects (NZILA), also known by its Māori name Tuia Pito Ora, is the professional body for landscape architects in New Zealand, established in 1972.
+As of 2021, it has 1,130 members including students.
+Notable Landscape Architects Jacky Bowring, James Beard (architect), Rachel de Lambert, Di Lucas, Anna Plischke, Diane Menzies, Harry Turbott, Mary Watt, and Megan Wraight.

 United Kingdom

-The Landscape Institute is the recognised body relating to the field of Landscape Architecture throughout the United Kingdom.
+The Landscape Institute, founded in 1929, is the recognised body relating to the field of Landscape Architecture throughout the United Kingdom.
 To become a recognised landscape architect in the UK takes approximately seven years.
 To begin the process, one has to study an accredited course by the Landscape Institute to obtain a bachelor's degree in landscape architecture or a similar field.
 Following this one must progress onto a postgraduate diploma in the field of landscape architecture covering the subject in far greater detail such as mass urban planning, construction, and planting.
-Following this, the trainee must complete the Pathway to Chartership, a challenging but very rewarding program set out by the Landscape Institute.
+Following this, the trainee must complete the Pathway to Chartership, a challenging program set out by the Landscape Institute.
 Following this, one is awarded a full landscape architect title and membership among the Chartered Members of the Landscape Institute (CMLI).
+Other membership also includes Fellow of the Landscape Institute (FLI) is the highest form of membership awarded to its innovators, leaders and ambassadors.
+Notable British Landscape Architects include Humphry Reptons, Capability Brown, Geoffrey Jellicoe, Sylvia Crowe, Gertrude Jekyll, Brenda Colvin, Thomas Hayton Mawson, Hal Moggridge, Ian McHarg, Arabella Lennox-Boyd, Tom Stuart-Smith, Johanna Gibbons, Kathryn Moore, Andrew Grant and James Corner.